Kavin Dave

 Kavin Dave (born 12 November 1984) is an Indian film and television actor.
-He works in Bollywood and Gujarati films.
+He works in the Indian film industry.
 Dave made his big screen debut in the movie Mumbai Meri Jaan in 2008.
 This was followed by further successful films including My Name Is Khan, I Hate Luv Storys, Crook, Shirin Farhad Ki Toh Nikal Padi and Kick.
-Dave recently played the lead role in the film Bumboo.
-After featuring in several television commercials for popular brands including Sprite, Vodafone, Dish TV, Fortune oil, Sil jam and Center shock, he landed a series regular role in the television sitcom Rishta.com.
+Dave played the lead role in the film Bumboo.
+After featuring in several television commercials for popular brands including Sprite, Vodafone, Dish TV, Fortune oil, Sil jam and Center shock, he got a role of Huzaifa in the very popular television sitcom Rishta.com.
 Dave made his Tollywood debut with the Telugu film Money Money, More Money.